Observation of an anomalous density-dependent energy gap of the $\nu=5/2$ fractional quantum Hall state in the low density regime: Density dependence of the energy gap at

 As the density is decreased using the cold illumination technique, both the $\nu=5/2$ and $7/3$ FQHS become more fragile.
-This is seen in In Fig.1b where we show the evolution of $R_{xx}$ with the density, taken at $T=5.9$~mK.
-Activated $T$-dependence of the magnetoresistance at $\nu=5/2$ shown in Fig.3a and Fig.3b results in suppressed energy gaps.
-Such a suppression of the $\nu=5/2$ FQHS with a decreasing density, and hence increasing LLM, is expected \cite{morf03,wojs06,wojs10} and has been experimentally observed \cite{gamma}.
-The density dependence of the energy gaps of $\nu=5/2$ and $\nu=7/3$ FQHSs is captured in Fig.4.
-At $\nu=5/2$ the activated behavior persists to a density as low as $n=4.90 \times 10^{10}$~cm$^{-2}$, while at $\nu=7/3$ only down to $n=5.60 \times 10^{10}$~cm$^{-2}$.
-The top scale of Fig.4 shows the LLM parameter $\kappa=E_c/ \hbar \omega_C$ calculated at $\nu=5/2$, where $E_c=e^2/4\pi \epsilon l_B$ is the Coulomb energy, $l_B=\sqrt{h/eB}$ the magnetic length, and $\epsilon$ the dielectric constant of the GaAs host \cite{yoshi84}.
-We note that at a given filling factor $\kappa$ scales with $1/\sqrt{n}$ \cite{yoshi84}.
-Owing to the low electron densities reached, the LLM parameter at $\nu=5/2$ in our sample is unprecedentedly large and as seen in Fig.3, it spans the $2.52<\kappa<2.82$ range.
+This is seen in Fig.2b where we show the evolution of $R_{xx}$ with the magnetic field as measured at $T=5.9$~mK at different densities.
+Consistent with this behavior, $\Delta_{5/2}$ exhibits a decreasing trend with a decreasing density.
+This trend is captured in Fig.4.
+Such a suppression of $\Delta_{5/2}$ with a decreasing density is expected \cite{morf03,wojs06,wojs10} and it has experimentally been observed in the regime in which only the lowest electrical subband is populated \cite{panSSC01,gamma,nuebler10,liu11,pan11,pan14}.
+A contrasting behavior of precipitous collapse of $\Delta_{5/2}$ with an increasing density \cite{liu11} has only been observed with the polulation of the second electrical subband \cite{xia10,liu11,papic12}.
+The absence of any beating in the Shubnikov-de Haas oscillations and a lack of reduction of the mobility with an increasing density show that in our sample we do not populate the second electric subband \cite{panSSC01, stormer82}.
+We note that a linear extrapolation of our lowest density data from Fig.4 shows that $\Delta_{5/2}$ vanishes near the extrapolated value of $n \simeq 4.5 \times 10^{10}$~cm$^{-2}$, a value which is in a reasonable agreement with other data measured at low densities \cite{gamma,pan14}.

+While the decreasing trend of $\Delta$ with a decreasing $n$ was expected, the funtional dependence of $\Delta$ versus $n$ exhibited in Fig.4 is highly unusual.
+In a disorder-free environment the energy gap at a given filling factor is expected to scale with the Coulomb energy $E_C$ and, therefore with $\sqrt{n}$.
+As seen in Fig.4, the measured dependence of $\Delta$ on $n$ is clearly not captured by such a simple $\sqrt{n}$ functional dependence.
+However, in addition to the Coulomb term proportional to $\sqrt{n}$ one also has to consider the disorder broadening of the energy levels \cite{morf03}, a parameter with an unknown density dependence \cite{panSSC01,gamma,nuebler10,liu11,pan11,pan14}.